 An example of reprieve is when you tell your grounded child that he or she can go out after all.

-Origin: earlier repry < Anglo-Fr repris < MFr, pp. of reprendre, to take back, prob. altered by assoc. with ME repreven, reprove
+Origin of reprieveearlier repry from Anglo-French repris from MFr, past participle of reprendre, to take back, probably altered by associated, association with Middle English repreven, reprove

 - postponement of a penalty, esp. that of death; also, a warrant ordering this

 - a temporary relief or escape, as from trouble or pain